sevagas/macro_pack/README.md

 If you want to produce a standalone exe using pyinstaller:
 * Install pyinstaller: pip install pyinstaller
-* Double-click on the "build.bat" script on a Windows machine.
+* Double-click on the "build.bat" script.

 The resulted macro\_pack.exe will be inside the **bin** directory.